semrush/intergalactic/website/docs/components/ellipsis/ellipsis-a11y.md

 ## Other recommendations

-See more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/a11y).
+Find more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/a11y).